 Notice reciprocity.
 Are both of you spending money on visits?
 Do both of you call, text, chat, and initiate dates?
 Do you both send letters and post on each others' walls?
 When you're in another person's real space, you are more likely to sense the ebb and flows of the relationship because you have information that comes from subtle, daily interactions, nonverbal communication, physical intimacy, etc. Noticing this over the distance requires paying more attention and being willing to talk about it.

 Agree on your degree of monogamy.
 Are you each allowed to see other people?
 If so, what are the conditions?
 Some couples say safe sex of the NSA variety is okay, but sex with emotional potential is not.
 Others feel that dating with some emotional intimacy is okay as long as it doesn't threaten the relationship.
 What works for both of you?
 Can you come to an agreement that suits you both?
 What will you do if this changes for one of you, but not the other?
 How much do you want to know about each others' sexual partners?
 If feelings of jealousy arise, can you both talk through the feelings?
-The issue of open versus closed status of your relationship should be addressed early on to help establish trust and open communication.
+Address the issue of open versus closed status of your relationship early on to help establish trust and open communication.
 Know that it may need to be re-visited along the way.

 Can you establish a timeline?
 If your relationship continues to progress and become closer, the two of you may feel the need to set some timelines for when you might be able to be together.
 Feeling like the distance is indefinite could drain the energy you both have.
 If and when it feels appropriate, talk about when and how you might be in a position to share a zip code.